BerAceituno/Image_Undistort/README.md

 The software is ran via terminal by locating in the build folder and entering:

 ```
-  $ ./Undistort <Parameters .xml file> <source to undistort>
+  $ ./Undistort <Parameters .xml file> <source to undistort> <(Optional) Output directory>
 ```

 where the inputs are:

   1. argv[1]  = a .xml file containing the intrinsic parameters of the camera in openCV format (*check PARAMETERS.xml for reference*).

   2. argv[2]  = the source to undistort:

         2.1.
 Imagelist     =  an .xml containing a list of images in opencv format (*check IMAGELIST.xml for reference*) 2.2.
 Video         =  the absolute of relative path of a video file in .avi or .TOD format.
         2.3.
 Single Image  =  the absolute of relative path of an image file.

-The outputs have **generic sequential names** depending on the type of input and are saved on the path of the executable file, therefore is recommended to move every undistorted frame to another folder to avoid overwriting.
+  3. argv[3]  = (optional) the output directory, imagefiles will be saved to the direcotyry given, its important to                    remember that the path must be already created or else the saving process will fail.

 **Distributed under an MIT License**